toberge/uni-exercises/README.md

 **TDAT1003** was the introductory programming course (Java)
 **TDAT1005** was its sequel (Java, SQL)
+**TDAT2001** was our science (chemistry, electrophysics) and statistics course
 **TDAT2003** dealt with web development (JavaScript, SQL, HTML, CSS)
 (some exercises were part of a project, see the [fridge-news repo](https://github.com/toberge/fridge-news))
+**TDAT2002** was a mixed mathemathics course, including discrete mathemathics, multivariable calculus and numerical analysis
+**TDAT2004** Data communication and network programming, see [network programming repo](https://github.com/toberge/network-programming)
 **TDAT2005** was our fancy algorithm course, see the [algdat repo](https://github.com/toberge/algdat) (language irrelevant)
 (200X courses are from my current year and thus WIP)